imynzul/Telegram-Bot-Web-App/README.md

 To start up the telegram bot you need -
 On command line, you need to type in the following commands from the project root:

-       1. mvnw clean
+       1. mvnw clean install
-       2. mvnw install
-       3. java -jar tgbot\target\tgbot-0.1-jar-with-dependencies.jar
+       2. java -jar tgbot\target\tgbot-0.1-jar-with-dependencies.jar

 Telegram Bot name: @CityInfoTestBot
 =============================